thedeveloperever/optimac/README.md

 This project was started by me in April 2021 because I was sick of bad MacOS performance on older hardware.

 Newer versions of MacOS are getting harder to tweak though.

+*This project is licensed under the MIT Licence.*